-The Fort complex comprises 65 historic built structures, among them 4 palace complexes, 19 main temples, 4 memorials and 20 functional water bodies.
-These are divided in 2 major construction phases.
+The Fort complex comprises 65 historic built structures, among them 4 palace complexes, 19 main temples, 4 memorials, and 20 functional water bodies.
+These are divided into 2 major construction phases.

-The first hill fort with one main entrance was established in 5th century and successively fortified until 12th century and the remains are mostly visible on the western edges of the plateau.
+The first hill fort with one main entrance was established in the 5th century and successively fortified until the 12th century and the remains are mostly visible on the western edges of the plateau.

-The second and more significant defence structure was constructed in 15th century during the reign of the Sisodia Rajputs, when the royal entrance was relocated and fortified with seven gates, and the medieval fortification wall was built on an earlier wall construction from 13th century.
+The second and more significant defense structure was constructed in the 15th century during the reign of the Sisodia Rajputs when the royal entrance was relocated and fortified with seven gates, and the medieval fortification wall was built on an earlier wall construction from the 13th century.

 These gates are (from the base to the hill top):